PLP-Database-Design/wk-7a-teddy502/README.md

 - In the table above, the **CustomerName** column depends on **OrderID** (a partial dependency), which violates **2NF**.

 - Write an SQL query to transform this table into **2NF** by removing partial dependencies.
 Ensure that each non-key column fully depends on the entire primary key.
+CREATE TABLE Orders AS
+SELECT DISTINCT OrderID, CustomerName
+FROM OrderDetails;

+CREATE TABLE OrderProducts AS
+SELECT OrderID, Product, Quantity
+FROM OrderDetails;
 ---
 Good luck 🚀